 Tricker spent last year working on a monumental series based on the life and experiences of Jeanne d' Arc.
 A major exhibiton was held at Rheims Cathedral in April - June 2013.

-Greg Tricker's next exhibition at Piano Nobile will be a cycle dedicated to the life of the Gaelic St. Bride and her journeying around the Scottish isle of Iona.
-The exhibition will open in February 2015.
+Greg Tricker's most recent exhibtion at Piano Nobile was a cycle dedicated to the life of the Gaelic St. Bride and her journeying around the Scottish isle of Iona.
+The exhibition opened in February 2015.